mp-584 - Medical Policies - Alabama

-Fecal microbiota transplantation (FMT) involves the infusion of intestinal microorganisms via transfer of stool from a healthy person into a diseased patient, with the intent of restoring normal intestinal flora.
-Fecal transplant is proposed for the treatment of treatment-refractory Clostridium difficile infection (CDI), and other conditions including inflammatory bowel disease (IBD).
+Fecal microbiota transplantation (FMT) involves the infusion of intestinal microorganisms via the transfer of stool from a healthy person into a diseased patient, with the intent of restoring normal intestinal flora.
+Fecal transplant is proposed for treatment-refractory Clostridium difficile infection (CDI), and other conditions including inflammatory bowel disease (IBD).

 The goal of FMT is to replace damaged and/or disordered native microbiota with a stable community of donor microorganisms.
 The treatment is based on the premise that an imbalance in the community of microorganisms residing in the gastrointestinal tract (i.e., dysbiosis) is associated with specific disease states, including susceptibility to infection.